RomainTrm/Book-YourCodeAsACrimeScene/Readme.md

 ### Visualize Knowledge Loss

-Documentation, reviews, etc, can't replace the intricate knowledge of working on a piece of code.
+Documentation, reviews, etc., can't replace the intricate knowledge of working on a piece of code.
 That's why the number of ex-developers who worked on a component is a good predictor of the number of post-release defects.

-In the scala repository, we know that Paul Phillips was a main contributor who chose to leave.
+In the Scala repository, we know that Paul Phillips was a main contributor who chose to leave.
 Let's identify the abandoned code:

 - Create a new `scala_ex_programmers.csv` with content